yrezgui/kifu/README.md

 Kifu
 =========

 Web application to make easily a fundraising.
-It uses Stripe, Twilio, Mailjet and Sendgrid APIs

-It uses *Stripe*, *Twilio* *Sendgrid* and *Mailjet* APIs.
+It uses Stripe API.

 It's proudly powered by *NodeJS* and *Pure CSS* (full stack JS).

 This project is a simple demo.